 2.2.
 Nanoencapsulation of Liquid Smoke

-Nanoencapsulation processed was carried out according to Saloko, et al., (2013) with modification in core and coating materials.
+Nanoencapsulation processed was carried out according to Saloko et al., (2013) with modification in core and coating materials.
 Coconut shell liquid smoke and corn cob liquid smoke was mixtured with ratio 1:1.
 Nanoencapsulation was processed by maltodextrin, gum arabic, and Na-alginate with a ratio of 1:4:1 was mixed with a combination of coconut shell and corncob liquid smoke.
 The solution was homogenized and centrifuged at 3000 rpm for 30 minutes at room temperature.
 Supernatant was separated and filtered to obtain a solution of pure nanoparticles.
 The solution of nanoparticles was heated at 50°C in waterbath for 15 minutes and homogenized using a homogenizer at a speed of 4000 rpm for 2.5 minutes.
-The sample was dried with a spray dryer with inlet temperature about 130oC, while the outlet temperature about 70°C. The nanoencapsulation was collected on a sealed bottle and stored at room temperature.
+The sample was dried with a spray dryer with inlet temperature about 130oC, while the outlet temperature about 70°C. The nanocapsules was collected on a sealed bottle and stored at room temperature.

-2.2.Characteristic of Nanoencapsulation Liquid Smoke
+2.2.Characteristic of Liquid Smoke Nanocapsules

 2.2.1.
-Analysis of Total Phenol
+Analysis of Total Phenolic Content

-A amount of 1 gram liquid smoke nanoencapsulation was diluted to a volume of 25 ml aquadest.
+A amount of 1 gram liquid smoke nanocapsules was diluted to a volume of 25 ml aquadest.
 1 ml solution was diluted to 10 ml aquadest.
 Next 2.5 ml of it’s solution was taken and diluted to 10 ml.
 After that, 1 ml solution was put into a test tube and 1 ml saturated Na2CO3 (Merck, Germany) was added and left for 10 minutes at room temperature.
 Folin ciocalteu reagent (Sigma-Aldrich, USA) 0.5 ml and 7.5 ml of distilled water were added and homogenized by using a vortex for 30 minutes at room temperature.
 The absorbance of samples were measured at 760 nm wavelength.
 Phenolic content of samples was calculated as GAE in mg/g dry material (AOCS, 1990).

 2.2.2.
 Analysis of Total Carbonyl

 An amount of 1.6 mg of sample was diluted to 10 ml with carbonyl-free ethanol.
 1 ml of solution was reacted with 2 ml solution of 2,4-dinitrophenyl-hydrazine (Sigma-Aldrich, USA) with a drop of concentrated hydrochloric acid in ethanol saturated.
 The mixture was heated in waterbath at temperature 50oC for 30 min.
 About 5 ml alcoholic solution of potassium hydroxide (Merchk, Germany) were added when the mixture was cool.
 Then 2 ml of distilled water was added and measured with a spectrophotometer with a wavelength of 480 nm.
-Results were calculated by comparing it with the standard curve of acetaldehyde 2,4-dinitrophenylhydrazone (2,4-DNPH) and calculated equivalent of 13.7 ppm acetaldehyde (Sigma-Aldrich, USA) in the sample (Alice, et al., 1961).
+Results were calculated by comparing it with the standard curve of acetaldehyde 2,4-dinitrophenylhydrazone (2,4-DNPH) and calculated equivalent of 13.7 ppm acetaldehyde (Sigma-Aldrich, USA) in the sample (Alice et al., 1961).

 2.2.3.
 Radical Scavanging Activity